SeunginLyu/seungin-lyu/_posts/2018-11-12-automation-and-representations.md

 I feel motivated to dig deeper into this notion of creating identification from personal data and the subtle implications behind this idea.

-**Bookmarks** (for internet browsing) interests me because they form a unique collection of an individual's interests, history, and life style.
+**Bookmarks** (for internet browsing) interest me because they form a unique collection of an individual's interests, history, and life style.
 I think of them as our web finger prints that might potentially serve as an identification when abstracted.
 They are even more interesting because they are super **private.
 (So the main challenge would be.. how do I collect people's bookmarks?)** So I did a little bit of hunch hunting.

 ![](/uploads/IMG_3596.png)